 - Do you have any history of breast problems in your family?

 Your doctor may then suggest that they examine your breasts.
 A male doctor should always offer for a chaperone to be present during the examination.
 Sometimes female doctors will also offer a chaperone.
-You may be asked by the doctor to remove your top and bra.
+You will be asked by the doctor to remove your top and bra.
 They may want to examine your breasts, with your arms in the air and then by your sides.
 They may also want to examine your breasts when you are sitting and then lying down.
 They may also want to examine underneath your arms to feel for any enlarged lymph glands.
 Your doctor may ask you to point out the lump to them.
 If you have had any nipple discharge, your doctor may ask you to demonstrate this yourself by asking you to squeeze your nipple.

 There is more than one right way to examine the breasts and doctors may differ in their approach.